-Beginning in the 2019-2020 school year, each Each high-needs school shall offer breakfast after the bell to each student and provide adequate time for students to consume the offered food.
+Each high-needs school shall offer breakfast after the bell to each student and provide adequate time for students to consume the offered food.
 Schools that are not obligated by state law to offer breakfast after the bell are encouraged to do so.

-High-needs schools with at least seventy percent (70%) of free or reduced-price eligible children participating in both school lunch and school breakfast are exempt from the requirements of the paragraph above.
-The Office of the Superintendent of Public Instruction will evaluate individual participation rates annually and make the participation rates publicly available.
+High-needs schools with at least 70% of free or reduced-price eligible children participating in both school lunch and school breakfast are exempt from the requirements of the paragraph above.
+The Office of the Superintendent of Public Instruction will evaluate individual participation rates annually.

 Each high-needs school and the district may determine the breakfast after the bell service model that best suits its students.
-Service models include, but are not limited to: a) breakfast in the classroom; (b) grab-and-go breakfast; and (e) second-chance breakfast.
-All breakfasts served in a breakfast after the bell program must comply with chapter 28A.235 RCW and federal meal patterns and nutrition stands for school breakfast programs under the federal healthy, hunger-free kids act Healthy, Hunger-Free Act of 2010, as well as any federal regulations implementing that act.
+Service models include, but are not limited to: breakfast in the classroom; grab-and-go breakfast; and second-chance breakfast.
+All breakfasts served in a breakfast after the bell program must comply with chapter 28A.235 RCW and federal meal patterns and nutrition stands for school breakfast programs under the federal Healthy, Hunger-Free Act of 2010, as well as any federal regulations implementing that act.

-When choosing foods to serve in for a breakfast after the bell program, schools must give preference to foods that are healthful and fresh, and if feasible, give preference to Washington-grown food.
+When choosing foods to serve for a breakfast after the bell program, schools must give preference to foods that are healthful and fresh, and if feasible, give preference to Washington-grown food.